fahimabrar/Covid_data_preparation/README.md

 2. Reaserch questions to be answered by our analysis :
 Proposed research question

-* Predicting the relationship between policy implementation and Covid
+* Predicting the relationship between policy implementation and Covid.   #(by Ravinder)

-* Predicting the dialy spread of Covid
+* Predicting the dialy spread of Covid.  #(by Abrar)

-* Predicting the dialy spread of Covid and Financail measures taken by countries
+* Predicting the dialy spread of Covid and Financail measures taken by countries.  #(by Eunice)

 *